• Skip to primary navigation

 Meredith

-These whole wheat applesauce waffles are light, fluffy, and made with healthy ingredients too!
-The perfect healthy homemade waffle recipe.
+These whole wheat applesauce waffles are light, fluffy, and made with better-for-you ingredients too!
+The perfect homemade waffle recipe for all of your favorite toppings.

 Course Breakfast